folke/flash.nvim/README.md

   -- defaults to the jumping logic depending on the mode.
   ---@type fun(match:Flash.Match, state:Flash.State)|nil
   action = nil,
+  -- initial pattern to use when opening flash pattern = "",
   -- You can override the default options for a specific mode.
   -- Use it with `require("flash").jump({mode = "forward"})`
   ---@type table<string, Flash.Config>